alitaraghi/psychology-platform/README.md

 # Psychology Platform

 A full-stack web application built with Django, React, and PostgreSQL.
-This platform connects therapists with clients, allowing for appointment scheduling, content sharing, and secure payments.
+This platform connects therapists with clients, allowing for appointment scheduling, content sharing, and secure payments .

 ## 🚀 Tech Stack